Thomas R. Donahue: AFL-CIO Change Agent

 Another reform that Donahue championed was systematic, intensive training of a new generation of union organizers.
 "The Changing Situation of Workers and Their Unions" stated that "[union] organizing is a skill; it is not something that everyone can do and is not something that can be taught in a one-week training session….
 Organizers should be extensively trained."

-Donahue became the leading advocate inside the AFL-CIO of creating an Organizing Institute (OI).
+Donahue became an advocate of the AFL-CIO of creating an Organizing Institute (OI).
 It was launched in 1989.
-"One of my proudest accomplishments as AFL-CIO secretary-treasurer was our creation of the AFL-CIO Organizing Institute to recruit and train organizers," he commented in 1995.

-The OI has trained and graduated thousands of union members, staffers, and students, who have gone on to help organize countless American workers into unions.
-It was emulated nine years later by the Trades Union Congress in Britain which created its own Organising Academy.
+The OI has trained and graduated thousands of union members, staffers, and students.

 Catholic social teaching

-Donahue said that the two people who sparked his early interest in the trade union movement were Brother Cornelius Justin, his teacher at Manhattan College, and George Donahue (no relation), who was president of the National Association of Catholic Trade Unionists.
+Donahue said that the two people who sparked his early interest in the trade union movement were Brother Cornelius Justin, his teacher at Manhattan College, and George Donahue(unrelated), who was president of the National Association of Catholic Trade Unionists.
 In his formal role as a North American Commentator to the Pontifical Commission on Justice and Peace, Donahue summarized his ideas in a presentation he gave at an international symposium in Rome on the topic of Laborem exercens, Pope John Paul II's encyclical on human work.
 He praised the Pope's "statements that work must provide 'fulfillment as a human being' and must be arranged so that it also 'corresponds to man's dignity'".

 However, Donahue also expressed his conviction that "what the Pope takes for granted as a right of association freely exercised, guaranteed in a democratic society, is often trampled upon in this country and others.
 And one must conclude that it is trampled upon in pursuit of the profit motive and in an effort to exclude workers from any voice in ownership, or management, or indeed, from any effective participation in the fixing of the conditions under which they will labor".